 The Bureau of Labor Statistics’ Occupational Employment and Wage Statistics series for SOC 53-3053 (shuttle drivers and chauffeurs) places the Houston-The Woodlands-Sugar Land MSA median chauffeur wage roughly 8 percent below the New York-Newark-Jersey City MSA and broadly in line with the Miami-Fort Lauderdale-West Palm Beach MSA — a pattern that aligns with the corporate sedan-hour band sitting at the lower end of the major-market range.
 Atmosphere Research Group’s Henry Harteveldt has noted that Houston’s ground-transport economics are structurally distinctive on the route-length side: the metro’s freight pattern is materially longer-distance than the Northeast equivalents — IAH to the Energy Corridor runs 28 miles, downtown to The Woodlands runs 30 — which compresses billed-hour utilization on individual chauffeur shifts and reinforces the wage-and-hourly economics at the lower end of the major-market range.
 R.W.
 Mann & Co’s airline-economics work on the IAH and HOU corridors has surfaced a parallel pattern from the aviation side: Houston-origin business travelers’ ground-side spend per arrival runs above the Miami equivalent and below the Manhattan baseline, reflecting both the route-length premium and the supermajor account concentration that anchors the upper end of the spend distribution.

 Business Travel News’ 2025 ground-rate benchmark survey placed Houston’s published corporate floor at $89/hr median across surveyed operators, with the 75th percentile at $96/hr and outliers at $108/hr for SUV-anchored tiers.
-The energy-sector master agreements run modestly below the BTN median on the negotiated rate; the published retail benchmarks across the app-network operators run modestly above.
-Bloomberg’s reporting on Blacklane’s North American expansion in 2024 cited a Houston posted hourly modestly above the resident-fleet floor on the operator’s premium tiers, with the entry tier running below the floor in a posture consistent with the operator’s positioning in the broader Southwest and Sunbelt markets.
+The energy-sector master agreements run modestly below the BTN median on the negotiated rate; published flat-rate operators post modestly above the resident-fleet floor in exchange for surge-free rate certainty.
+The app-network segment prices with the widest dispersion — entry tiers below the resident-fleet floor and premium tiers at or above it — with supply and price both moving sharply during the CERAWeek demand spike that resident-fleet and flat-rate relationships are better positioned to hold.

 The cross-rate that matters most for program design is the IAH-versus-HOU economics on a single principal’s monthly spend.
 A senior executive with a typical 10 Houston transfers per month — split roughly evenly between IAH and HOU on a domestic-Southwest-anchored itinerary — generates roughly 15–20 percent lower aggregate ground spend than the same trip count routed exclusively through IAH, on the strength of HOU’s materially shorter freight-pattern geometry to downtown, the Medical Center, and the Galleria.
 Programs whose principal mix is heavily international or transcontinental cannot capture that arbitrage; programs with material domestic flexibility should treat HOU as a routing default rather than an exception.